Samurai Pizza Cats: Video games

-In 1991, Tecmo (now known as Koei Tecmo) published a video game based on the anime for the Family Computer.
+In 1991, Tecmo (now known as Koei Tecmo) published a video game based on the anime for the Nintendo Famicom.
 It was officially released in Japan only but was bootlegged outside Japan as Ninja Cat.
 Although the game was never officially released in the West, an English fan-translation (with characters' names and places adapted to those from the Samurai Pizza Cats dub) is available via a fan-made ROM patch.
-A standalone handheld LSI game (similar to Nintendo's Game & Watch) was also made.
+Two standalone handheld LSI games (similar to Nintendo's Game & Watch) were also made by Bandai ("Launch!
+Yattaro" and "Yattaro appears").

 Players take the role of the three main cats and Otasuke members, who can be switched to at any time and have special abilities to progress through the game.
 The game features most of the characters in the series as well as an additional villain, a mysterious scientist named Dr. Purple (Dr. パープ) who shows up later on in the game and appears to ally with Koon-no-Kami.

 The main characters were considered at one point to appear in the Wii fighting game Tatsunoko vs. Capcom: Ultimate All-Stars.
 The game's producer, Ryota Niitsuma, was quoted in an interview as saying: "One of the main anime we got more requests for than any others was Samurai Pizza Cats...
 I wanted to see that, but we couldn't reach an agreement."

-An action-platformer game titled Samurai Pizza Cats: Blast from the Past! is under development, set for a 2026 release on Windows and home consoles.

 Speedy is also playable with Guido and Polly as supports in the arcade version of the game Jitsu Squad that was unveiled in Amusement Expo 2024 in Las Vegas.

-An action role-playing video game, known as Samurai Pizza Cats: Blast from the Past!, is currently in development.
+An action-platformer role-playing video game, known as Samurai Pizza Cats: Blast from the Past!, is currently under development.
 Developed by Blast Zero and published by Red Dunes Games, the game is slated for a 2026 release on Windows and all major home consoles.
 Almost all of the show's English and Japanese cast is set to reprise their roles, with the known exception of Guido Anchovy (Sukashi), who will be voiced by Seiichiro Yamashita in Japanese.